-- 4.1.3.5.5.3 Classification for the Acute Categories 1, 2 and 3 - 4.1.3.5.5.3.1 First, all components classified as Acute 1 are considered.
-If the sum of these components is greater than 25% the whole mixture is classified as Category Acute 1.
-If the result of the calculation is a classification of the mixture as Category Acute 1, the classification process is completed. - 4.1.3.5.5.3.2 In cases where the mixture is not classified as Acute 1, classification of the mixture as Acute 2 is considered.
-A mixture is classified as Acute 2 if ten times the sum of all components classified as Acute 1 plus the sum of all components classified as Acute 2 is greater than 25%.
-If the result of the calculation is classification of the mixture as Category Acute 2, the classification process is completed. - 4.1.3.5.5.3.3 In cases where the mixture is not classified either as Acute 1 or Acute 2, classification of the mixture as Acute 3 is considered.
-A mixture is classified as Acute 3 if 100 times the sum of all components classified as Acute 1 plus 10 times the sum of all components classified as Acute 2 plus the sum of all components classified as Acute 3 is greater than 25%. - 4.1.3.5.5.3.4 The classification of mixtures for acute hazards based on this summation of classified components, is summarized in Table 4.1.2.
+4.1.3.5.5.3 Classification for the Acute Categories 1, 2 and 3

+4.1.3.5.5.3.1 First, all ingredients components-classified as Acute 1 are considered.
+If the sum of these ingredients components is greater than or equal to 25% the whole mixture is classified as Category Acute 1.
+If the result of the calculation is a classification of the mixture as Category Acute 1, the classification process is completed.

+4.1.3.5.5.3.2 In cases where the mixture is not classified as Acute 1, classification of the mixture as Acute 2 is considered.
+A mixture is classified as Acute 2 if ten times the sum of all ingredients components classified as Acute 1 plus the sum of all ingredients components classified as Acute 2 is greater than or equal to 25%.
+If the result of the calculation is classification of the mixture as Category Acute 2, the classification process is completed.

+4.1.3.5.5.3.3 In cases where the mixture is not classified either as Acute 1 or Acute 2, classification of the mixture as Acute 3 is considered.
+A mixture is classified as Acute 3 if 100 times the sum of all ingredients classified as Acute 1 plus 10 times the sum of all ingredients classified as Acute 2 plus the sum of all ingredients classified as Acute 3 is greater than or equal to 25%.

+4.1.3.5.5.3.4 The classification of mixtures for acute hazards based on this summation of classified ingredients is summarized in Table 4.1.23.

+Sum of ingredients components classified as: Mixture is classified as: Acute $1 \times M^a$ ≥ >25% Acute 1 $(M \times 10 \times Acute 1) + Acute 2$ ≥ ≥25% Acute 2 $(M \times 100 \times Acute 1) + (10 \times Acute 2) + Acute 3$ ≥ >25% Acute 3 a For explanation of the M factor, see 4.1.3.5.5.5.

-Table 4.1.2: Classification of a mixture for acute hazards, based on summation of classified components
+Table 4.1.2 4.1.3: Classification of a mixture for acute hazards, based on summation of classified ingredients components

-For explanation of the M factor, see 4.1.3.5.5.5.

-- 4.1.3.5.5.4 Classification for the Chronic Categories 1, 2, 3 and 4 - 4.1.3.5.5.4.1 First all components classified as Chronic 1 are considered.
-If the sum of these components is greater than 25% the mixture is classified as Category Chronic 1.
-If the result of the calculation is a classification of the mixture as Category Chronic 1 the classification procedure is completed. - 4.1.3.5.5.4.2 In cases where the mixture is not classified as Chronic 1, classification of the mixture as Chronic 2 is considered.
-A mixture is classified as Chronic 2 if 10 times the sum of all components classified as Chronic 1 plus the sum of all components classified as Chronic 2 is greater than 25%.
-If the result of the calculation is classification of the mixture as Chronic 2, the classification process is completed. - 4.1.3.5.5.4.3 In cases where the mixture is not classified either as Chronic 1 or Chronic 2, classification of the mixture as Chronic 3 is considered.
-A mixture is classified as Chronic 3 if 100 times the sum of all components classified as Chronic 1 plus 10 times the sum of all components classified with Chronic 2 plus the sum of all components classified as Chronic 3 is greater than 25%.
+4.1.3.5.5.4 Classification for the Chronic Categories 1, 2, 3 and 4

+4.1.3.5.5.4.1 First all ingredients components classified as Chronic 1 are considered.
+If the sum of the concentrations in % of these ingredients components is greater than or equal to 25% the mixture is classified as Category Chronic 1.
+If the result of the calculation is a classification of the mixture as Category Chronic 1 the classification procedure is completed.

+4.1.3.5.5.4.2 In cases where the mixture is not classified as Chronic 1, classification of the mixture as Chronic 2 is considered.
+A mixture is classified as Chronic 2 if 10 times the sum of all ingredients classified as Chronic 1 plus the sum of all ingredients classified as Chronic 2 is greater than or equal to 25%.
+If the result of the calculation is classification of the mixture as Chronic 2, the classification process is completed.

+4.1.3.5.5.4.3 In cases where the mixture is not classified either as Chronic 1 or Chronic 2, classification of the mixture as Chronic 3 is considered.
+A mixture is classified as Chronic 3 if 100 times the sum of all ingredients components classified as Chronic 1 plus 10 times the sum of all ingredients components classified with Chronic 2 plus the sum of all ingredients classified as Chronic 3 is greater than or equal to 25%.